kitsiang-henry/tourism_project/README.md

 1. Surprisingly, there are Airbnb listings in Singapore despite the fact that renting out a place of residence for less than 3 consecutive months is not allowed in Singapore.
 However, with the available data of Airbnb listings in Singapore, I have visualised the data to analyse which neighbourhood(s) in Singapore has the lowest and highest Airbnb listings.
 This visualisation can be found in *geospatial_analysis.ipynb*.

 2. Please be responsible to find out and understand the regulations and procedures before leasing or booking an Airbnb accommodation in Singapore.

-This repository will be updated over time and its content will also be improved over time.